FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Title:** Read-mapping of sequences

 **Description:** The structure of any mutable or immutable sequence, except for the named tuples, should be represented by a list containing only JSON-encoding ready elements (recursive application of the rules) and preserving the original order of the elements.
+The end-nodes storing references to callable objects (but not nested data storage classess) or actual data types (not values) should be replaced by a special value  "!@#notJSON".
 See [DE002](../Design/DE002_structure_map.md) document.

 **Verification Method:** T